Disability Discrimination: Applicable Laws

 The Fair Housing Act (FHA)

-The Fair Housing Act (FHA) was enacted as Civil Rights Act Title VIII in 1968.
-The 1988 amendment to the FHA added disability and families with children to the covered classes.
-The Fair Housing Act prohibits discrimination in the sale, rental, and financing of housing based on race, color, national origin, religion, sex, familial status, and disability.
+The Fair Housing Act (FHA) was part of the Civil Rights Act Title VIII in 1968.
+The 1988 amendment to the FHA added disability as a covered class.
+It also added families with children.

 The Individuals with Disabilities Education Act (IDEA)